 IT’S TIME TO REFORM THE ATO

+Ordinary taxpayers have been left hundreds of thousands of dollars out of pocket, sometimes on the back of basic administrative errors, as the ATO has aggressively pursued claims, destroying people’s livelihoods and coercing many into paying up to avoid the threat and cost of protracted legal action.
 To make matters worse, the ATO is able to seize payment from those it accuses of tax evasion without having to prove to an independent court or tribunal that a debt is even owed, by using garnishee orders which simply take funds out of people’s superannuation and personal bank accounts.

-When businesses decide to fight back and win in court, they are often left worse off with mounting legal bills and paltry compensation offers.
+When small businesses decide to fight back and win in court, they are often left worse off with mounting legal bills and paltry compensation offers.

 When whistle-blowers expose their unethical culture and practices, the ATO simply fires them.